AmineYagoub/murshiduk/README.md

 * update profile, avatar and password - done
 * Dashboard analytics - done
-* contact me page
+* contact me page - done
+* install minio - done
+*
+* SEO for all pages
+* Set home page images and settings for CV section
 * RWD and PWA
-* SEO for all pages
-* install minio - done
 * deploy to production